 In this article, we explore some strategies that can reduce vaginal odor safely and address underlying medical causes.

-1. Understand the different types of vaginal odor
+Types of vaginal odor

 Health and diet may affect the natural fragrance of the vagina alongside hormonal shifts.

 It is common for women to be self-conscious about their vaginal odor.
 These negative feelings can affect self-esteem and body image.

 However, it is also normal for the vagina to have a mild, musky smell.
 Indeed, research suggests that this odor is partially due to pheromones that can increase sexual attractiveness and subtly communicate information about fertility.